acdh-oeaw/OpenAtlas-Discovery-Content-Template/README.md

 ## Introduction

 Welcome to the documentation for the OpenAtlas Discovery (OAD) Content Repository.
-This repository serves as a central location for managing content and related assets for an OAD.
+This repository serves as a central location for managing content and related assets for an OAD site.
 It includes a configuration file, content files, and directories for storing images, favicons, and logos.
 This documentation will guide you through the structure and usage of the repository.

 ## Repository Structure